Fourier-Mukai and autoduality for compactified Jacobians. I: Appendix: Hitchin fibration vs compactified Jacobians of spectral curves

 \end{remark}

-The Hitchin fibration \eqref{E:fibr-Hitchin2} in the case $L=\omega_C$ is conjectured to satisfy the following autoduality property, which can be viewed as a ``classical limit" of the (conjectural) geometric Langlands correspondence (see \cite[Sec.
+Donagi-Pantev conjectured in \cite[Conj.
+2.5]{DP} that the stack $\M(r,\omega_C)$ of Higgs bundles satisfies the following autoduality property, which can be viewed as a ``classical limit" of the (conjectural) geometric Langlands correspondence (see \cite[Sec.
 2]{DP} for a discussion of the geometric Langlands correspondence and the passage to the classical limit).

-\begin{conj}[Langlands duality for the Hitchin fibration] Let $M=\M(d,r,\omega_C)$ be the moduli space of $S$-equivalence classes of Higgs bundles of rank $r$ and degree $d$ and let $H:M\to \A$ be the Hitchin fibration \eqref{E:fibr-Hitchin2}.
-Then there exists a universal Poincar\'e sheaf $\P$ on $M\times_{\A}M$ such that the Fourier-Mukai transform with kernel $\P$
+\begin{conj}[Langlands duality for Higgs bundles \cite{DP}] Let $\M(r,\omega_C)$ be the moduli stack of Higgs bundles of rank $r$ and let $D^b(\M(r,\omega_C))$ be the bounded derived category of quasi-coherent sheaves on $\M(r,\omega_C)$.
+There exists a canonical equivalence of categories

-is an auto-equivalence of the bounded derived category $D^b(M)$ of coherent sheaves on $M$. \end{conj} More precisely, the above auto-equivalence ${\Phi}^{\P}$ is expected to intertwine the action of the classical limit tensorization functors with the action of the classical limit Hecke functors (see \cite[Conj.
-2.5]{DP} for a precise formulation).
-In loc. cit., a more general Langlands duality is conjectured to hold between the moduli space of $G$-Higgs bundles (for $G$ any reductive group) and the moduli space of ${}^{L}G$-Higgs bundles, where ${}^{L}G$ is the Langlands dual of $G$.
+which intertwines the action of the classical limit tensorization functors with the action of the classical limit Hecke functors. \end{conj} See \cite[Sec.
+2]{DP} for the definition of the tensorization functors and Hecke functors, together with their classical limits.
+More generally, Donagi-Pantev conjectured in loc. cit. a Langlands duality between the stack of $G$-Higgs bundles (for $G$ any reductive group) and the stack of ${}^{L}G$-Higgs bundles, where ${}^{L}G$ is the Langlands dual of $G$.
 Conjecture \ref{C:Lang-duality} is the special case in which $G=\GL_r={}^{L}G$.
-In \cite[Cor.
-5.5]{DP}, Donagi-Pantev proved Conjecture \ref{C:Lang-duality} (and its generalized version for any reductive group $G$) over the open subset of $\A$ where the Hitchin fibration $H$ is smooth, or equivalently over the open subset of $\A$ parametrizing smooth spectral curves.

-By restricting to the fibers of the Hicthin fibration \eqref{E:fibr-Hitchin2}, Conjecture \ref{C:Lang-duality} should imply the following autoduality result.

-\begin{conj}[Fiberwise Langlands duality for the Hitchin fibration] Same notations as in Conjecture \ref{C:Lang-duality}.
-For any $\un a\in \A$, the Fourier-Mukai transform with kernel $\P_{\un a}:=\P_{|H^{-1}(\un a)}$